apache/accumulo-website/contributor/index.md

 | **Indentation**                 | Use 2 space indents and never use tabs!                                                               |
 | **Line Wrapping**               | Use 160-column line width for Java code and Javadoc.                                                  |
 | **Control Structure New Lines** | Use a new line with single statement if/else blocks.                                                  |
 | **Author Tags**                 | Do not use Author Tags.
 The code is developed and owned by the community.

-### Installing Apache Thrift

-If you activate the ‘thrift’ Maven profile, the build of some modules will attempt to run the Apache Thrift command line to regenerate stubs.
-If you activate this profile and don’t have Apache Thrift installed and in your path, you will see a warning and your build will fail.
-For Accumulo 1.5.0 and greater, install Thrift 0.9 and make sure that the ‘thrift’ command is in your path.
-Watch out for THRIFT-1367; you may need to configure Thrift with –without-ruby.
-Most developers do not need to install or modify the Thrift definitions as a part of developing against Apache Accumulo.
-Checking out from Git
+### Merging Practices

+Changes should be merged from earlier branches of Accumulo to later branches.
+Ask the [dev list][dev-mail] for instructions.

+### Project Examples

+A collection of Accumulo example code can be found at the [Accumulo Examples repository][examples].

-## Project Website Contributions
+### Website Contributions

 The source for this website is a collection of markdown documents that are converted to HTML using [Jekyll].
 It can be found in the [accumulo-website repo][website-repo].
 If you would like to make changes to this website, clone the website repo and edit the markdown:

 ```
     git clone https://github.com/apache/accumulo-website.git
 ```

 After you have made your changes, follow the instructions in the [README.md][website-readme] to run the website locally and make a pull request on [GitHub][website-repo].
 If you have problems installing Jekyll or running the website locally, it's OK to proceed with the pull request.
 A committer will review your changes before committing them and updating the website.

+### Public API

+Refer to the README in the release you are using to see what packages are in the public API.

+Changes to non-private members of those classes are subject to additional scrutiny to minimize compatibility problems across Accumulo versions.

+### Installing Apache Thrift

+If you activate the ‘thrift’ Maven profile, the build of some modules will attempt to run the Apache Thrift command line to regenerate stubs.
+If you activate this profile and don’t have Apache Thrift installed and in your path, you will see a warning and your build will fail.
+For Accumulo 1.5.0 and greater, install Thrift 0.9 and make sure that the ‘thrift’ command is in your path.
+Watch out for THRIFT-1367; you may need to configure Thrift with –without-ruby.
+Most developers do not need to install or modify the Thrift definitions as a part of developing against Apache Accumulo.

+## Committer Documentation

+The links below are provided primarily for the project committers but may be of interest to contributors as well.

+- [Release Management][release]
+- [Making a Release][making]
+- [Verifying a Release][verifying]

 ## IDE Configuration Tips

 ### Eclipse

 * Download Eclipse [formatting and style guides for Accumulo][styles].
-* Import Formatter: Preferences > Java > Code Style >  Formatter and import the Eclipse-Accumulo-Codestyle.xml downloaded in the previous step.
+* Import Formatter: `Preferences > Java > Code Style >  Formatter` and import the `Eclipse-Accumulo-Codestyle.xml` downloaded in the previous step.
-* Import Template: Preferences > Java > Code Style > Code Templates and import the Eclipse-Accumulo-Template.xml.
+* Import Template: `Preferences > Java > Code Style > Code Templates` and import the `Eclipse-Accumulo-Template.xml`.
 Make sure to check the "Automatically add comments" box.
 This template adds the ASF header and so on for new code.

 ### IntelliJ